 Money-making opportunities are everywhere.
 The challenge is finding one that fits your capabilities and wants.
 If you’re looking for ways to express your creativity and profit from the process, print-on-demand might be the answer.

 With print-on-demand, you don’t have to wait months to get products printed or hold heaps of inventory in your own warehouse (or garage).
-To start your business, you just need a couple of design ideas.
+To start your business, you just need a couple of good business ideas.

 So what is print-on-demand?
 In this article, you’ll learn everything you need to start an online business and make money with print-on-demand.